Scandinavian Kitchen Design

 The countertops and backsplash in a Scandinavian kitchen maintain the theme of minimalism, clean lines, and functional beauty.
 Countertops are typically made of materials like polished stone or composite, with subtle veining or uniform colors that complement the neutral palette.
 Durability and ease of maintenance are key considerations, resulting in surfaces that stand the test of time while embodying understated luxury.

 When it comes to the backsplash, simplicity does not preclude creativity.
 Ceramic tiles in rectangular or square shapes can be arranged in patterns such as herringbone or basketweave, introducing texture and subtle visual interest without overwhelming the space.
 Often, the backsplash is executed in the same material as the countertops to create a seamless look that amplifies the kitchen’s sense of cohesion and spaciousness.
+Read more on the role countertops play in your kitchen’s style here.

 Both elements aim to marry function with form, a true testament to the Scandinavian harmony of practicality without sacrificing design quality.